Nether Stowey Church of England Primary School

 The church-school family

-Every fortnight we have Open The Book assemblies.
-Dedicated, inspiring volunteers from the Church community lead fortnightly assemblies here at school to look at stories and events from the Bible and calendar.
-These assemblies are lively and engaging.
+Every fortnight we have Open The Book.
+Dedicated, inspiring volunteers from the Church community lead fortnightly collective worships here at school to look at stories and events from the Bible and calendar.
+These collective worships are lively and engaging.
 The children enjoy taking part too.
-Open The Book volunteers led our termly church services until our Rector, Chloe Kingdon joined us.
-Along with Rev'd Peter the Open The Book team will continue to lead church services whist we are in our current Interregnum period.
-Now we have 'First Friday' services every month at the church and we have formed a Foundation Group to raise and monitor the Christian distinctiveness of the school.
+Reverend Eleanor King and team continue to lead church services.
+Now we have 'First Friday' services every month at the church and we have formed an Ethos Group to raise and monitor the Christian distinctiveness of the school.